The holiday season is filled with joy and laughter, presents and quality time with family. For many this is the most wonderful time of the year.

 2. USO Wishbook

 The USO Wishbook lets you purchase gifts for service members to celebrate special occasions.
-You can purchase gifts like comfort food packages and deployment kits for service members or gifts for families like photo memories and bracelets.
+You can purchase gifts like comfort food packages, deployment kits, electronic kits, phone calls home and long distance bedtime stories.
 After purchasing a gift, send an e-card with a personal message.

-Operation Homefront will distribute 8,500 meals to military families in 26 locations around the country through their Holiday Meals for Military program.
-The kit includes a turkey, gravy, cranberry sauce, stuffing, vegetables, plus additional food for a holiday breakfast.
+Operation Homefront will distribute meals to thousands of military families at more than 26 active duty bases around the country through their Holiday Meals for Military program.
+The kit includes a turkey, gravy, cranberry sauce, stuffing, vegetables.
 Registration varies by location.

-Portraits of Love works with local USO offices to set up photo shoots for service members' families on USO bases across the country.
-The goal is to create memorable portraits to send to the service members overseas and to their families in the United States.
+Portraits of Love works to set up photo shoots for service members' families across the country.
+The goal is to create memorable portraits to send to the service members overseas and to their families at home.
+Their partnership with the USO has allowed the Portraits of Love project to reach even more military families.

 Christmas isn't the same without a festive tree.
 Trees for Troops provides free, farm-grown Christmas trees to service members in all branches of the military and their families in the United States and overseas, through donations, sponsorships, grants and volunteers.

 Spouses, kids and the deployed service member can all get creative with homemade gifts for little cost.
 Cards, scrapbooks, collages, ornaments, outstretched arms traced on a large sheet of paper to send a hug – homemade gifts are always meaningful because of the time, effort and love put into them.
-Stock up on art supplies by using military discounts at Michaels, A.C.
-Moore and Jo-Ann Fabric.
+Stock up on art supplies by using military discounts at Michaels, Jo-Ann Fabric and A.C.
+Moore.

 And what service member wouldn't love to get some homemade baked goodies?
 Not all goodies will make it one piece, so give cakes in a jar a try.
 Click here for the recipe.